sumanaga/edge-ai-suites/metro-ai-suite/sensor-fusion-for-traffic-management/docs/user-guide/Advanced-User-Guide.md

 # Advanced User Guide

-## 1. Overview
+## Overview

-In this document we present an Intel® software reference implementation (hereinafter abbreviated as ***SW RI***) of Metro AI Suite Sensor Fusion for Traffic Management, which is integrated sensor fusion of camera and mmWave radar (a.k.a.
-ISF "C+R" or AIO "C+R").
-The detailed steps of running this SW RI on NEPRA base platform are also described.
+This document introduces an Intel® software reference implementation (SW RI) for Metro AI Suite Sensor Fusion in Traffic Management.
+It combines camera and mmWave radar data—referred to as ISF "C+R" or AIO "C+R"—and runs on the NEPRA base platform.

-The internal project code name is "Garnet Park".
+The internal project code name is **Garnet Park**.

-As shown in Fig.1, the E2E pipeline of this SW RI includes the following major blocks (workloads):
+As shown in Fig.1, the end-to-end pipeline includes the following major blocks (workloads):

--   Dataset loading and data format conversion
+-   Loading datasets and converting formats

--   Radar signal processing
+-   Processing radar signals

--   Video analytics
+-   Running video analytics

--   Data fusion
+-   Fusing data from radar and camera

 -   Visualization

-All the above workloads of this SW RI can run on single Intel SoC processor which provides all the required heterogeneous computing capabilities.
+All these tasks run on single Intel SoC processor which provides all the required heterogeneous computing capabilities.
 To maximize its performance on Intel processors, we optimized this SW RI using Intel SW tool kits in addition to open-source SW libraries.

 ![Case1-1C1R](./_images/Case1-1C1R.png)
 <center>(1) Use case#1: 1C+1R</center>